alarmant0/IscteFligth-1/README.md

 **Features**

-- **Compra Bilhetes (`compra_bilhetes.sh`):** This script allows users to purchase flight tickets by providing necessary details such as departure city, destination city, date, and passenger information.
+- **Compra Bilhetes (`compra_bilhete.sh`):** This script allows users to purchase flight tickets by providing necessary details such as departure city, destination city, date, and passenger information.

 - **Estado Voos (`estado_voos.sh`):** With this script, users can check the status of flights by entering the flight number or other relevant details.